mmn80/feed-reader/src/FeedReader/DB_info.md

   collect updates to the update list
 end:
   with master lock:
-    check new transactions in master (both pending and completed): if they contain updated/deleted DIDs that clash with read list, abort if they contain deleted DIDs that clash with update list, abort if they contain updated DIDs that clash with update list, abort or ignore
+    check new transactions in masterState (both pending and completed): if they contain updated/deleted DIDs that clash with read list, abort if they contain deleted DIDs that clash with update list, abort if they contain updated DIDs that clash with update list, abort or ignore